Code-Institute-Submissions/crochet-and-coffee/README.md

 * CSS3
 * Bootstrap - https://getbootstrap.com/
     The Bootstrap library was used to:
-    * Create the responsive grid system for each .html file.
+    * Create the responsive grid system to structure the site.
-    * Create the form contained within the login.html file.
+    * Create the form, including styling of the send button.
-    * Style the submit button located within the login.html file.
+    * A variety of Bootstrap classes have also been utilised across the site to achieve the required styling.
     Bespoke code was added to the library features to achieve unique styling and is detailed in the style.css file.
 * Google Fonts - https://fonts.google.com/
-    Google Fonts was used to style the entirity of the website content and the link to the specific font is detailed within the style.css file.
+    Google Fonts was used to style the text of the website content and the link to the specific font is detailed within the style.css file.
 * Fontawesome - https://fontawesome.com/
-    All icons were taken from the fontawesome website.
+    All icons are displayed using code provided from the fontawesome website.

 ## Testing